Food and Health

 Healthy Benefits Cards

 Healthy benefit cards are provided by health insurance plans, mostly Medicare Advantage (MA) plans, as an extra benefit to their customers.
-They are a cash benefit, provided on a card, that can used be to purchase a predetermined set of foods.
+These cards provide a cash benefit that can be used to purchase a predetermined set of foods.

-The Bipartisan Budget Act of 2018 created the Special Supplemental Benefits for the Chronically Ill (SSBCI) program which allows MA plans to provide extra benefits to participants with chronic disease, elevated risk for hospitalization, and requiring intensive care coordination.
-These benefits have been implemented liberally across MA with an estimated 17 million participants in 2024.
+The Bipartisan Budget Act of 2018 created the Special Supplemental Benefits for the Chronically Ill (SSBCI) program, which allows MA plans to offer extra benefits to participants with chronic diseases, elevated risks for hospitalization, and those requiring intensive care coordination.
+These benefits have been widely implemented across MA, with an estimated 17 million participants in 2024.

 WIC

-The WIC program is authorized by the Child Nutrition Reauthorization (CNR) legislation that is supposed to pass every five years.
-The last CNR was passed in 2010 and much has changed since then.
+The WIC program is authorized by the Child Nutrition Reauthorization (CNR) legislation, which is supposed to pass every five years.
+The last CNR was passed in 2010, and much has changed since then.

 NGA is urging Congress to make updates to the WIC program to increase access and ease for participating families.